LakshyaPRJ/Framingham-Heart-Disease-Risk-Prediction/README.md

 #Framingham Heart Disease Risk Prediction:
-This repository contains a machine learning project that uses the **Framingham Heart Study dataset** to predict whether an individual will develop **coronary heart disease (CHD)** within the next 10 years.
-The prediction is made using a **logistic regression** model based on key health metrics.
+This repository contains a machine learning project that uses the "Framingham Heart Study dataset" to predict whether an individual will develop "coronary heart disease (CHD)" within the next 10 years.
+The prediction is made using a "logistic regression" model based on key health metrics.

 File Structure:
-├── framingham.csv    # Dataset file
+├── framingham.csv    (Dataset file)
-├── main.py           # Main script for model and visualization
+├── main.py           (Main script for model and visualization) ├── README.md         (Project documentation)
-├── README.md         # Project documentation

 #Project Objectives:
 - Clean and preprocess the dataset (handle missing values, normalize features).